EastWindLjd/NotiLeak/README.md

 But, it can stealthily monitor the sensitive message from other apps for privacy inference.

 ## Responsible disclose to the Android group
-We have reported this issue to the Android group and wait for their responses.
+We have reported this issue to the Android group and are waiting for their responses.